Has a dog Buddha-nature?

 … Which came only several months later, following their return from a mission in Nex, of all places.
 Tomoe had been returned to life and became a representative of the monastery within Falcon’s Hollow, dispatched with several other monks to attempt to help calm things down after the last mission performed by the ragtag guild within the town.
 The gavel of the Lumber Consortium, a man named Kreed, had riled the townsfolk against the mercenary adventurers due to the fact that Carrock had taken advantage of the distraction of their presence to assassinate a local necromancer named Sharvaros Vade (who may have been in the gavel’s pocket).
-Efforts to turn the anger of the townsfolk toward the rightful recipient (the gavel and his many injustices toward the town), meant that she was on hand during the Siege of Falcon’s Hollow, perpetrated by Drazmorg the Drudger, a middling necromancer who became involved with the Hands of the Mystic Discordia (the very same guild Sharvaros had been in contact with) and was seeking to expand the influence of the necromancer guild in the ruins of Droskar’s Crucible, alongside other local ruins of far older origins.
+Efforts to turn the anger of the townsfolk toward the rightful recipient (the gavel and his many injustices toward the town), meant that she was on hand during the Siege of Falcon’s Hollow, perpetrated by Drazmorg the Drudger.
+Drazmorg was a middling necromancer who had become involved with the Hands of the Mystic Discordia (the very same guild Sharvaros had been in contact with) and was seeking to expand the Hands’ influence in the ruins of Droskar’s Crucible, alongside other local ruins of far older origins.
 Carrock had received warning from his developing spy network within Oregent, and orders came down from the Voices of the Spire to solve the issue.
-Thus, the not-yet-guild team traveled back to Falcon’s Hollow, hired under the pretense of their familiarity with each other and “a hint” regarding further problems developing near the logging town.
+Thus, the not-yet-guild team traveled back to Falcon’s Hollow, hired by the tengu under the pretense of their familiarity with each other and “a hint” regarding further problems developing near the logging town.
 Tomoe was also roped in, contacted by the dreadmasque to greet the team upon arrival.

 It was during this chaotic siege that the witch wizard Mikhail was slain, tragically surprised by some ghoul children who were wandering the streets.
 Tomoe took it upon herself to at least provide him some burial rites, and so delivered his body to the river’s depths, her allies combating the siege’s remnants.
-This burial would of course have echoes into coming events… the monk also began to get hungrier than normal around this time; things from her past were catching up to her.
+The monk also began to get hungrier than normal around this time; things from her past were catching up to her.